jiaqiwangdata/intro/README.md

 - 👋 Hi, I’m @celiawangjq
 - 👀 I’m interested in data analytics and data visualization
 - 🌱 I’m currently learning Buesiness Analytics in University of Miami
-- 💞️ I’m looking to collaborate on how to better visulize and interpret the data
+- 💞️ I’m looking to collaborate on how to better visualize and interpret the data
 - 📫 reach me through jxw1649@gmail.com or jxw1649@miami.edu

 <!---